project-viable/viable-virtual-lab/docs/reference/subscenemanagers.md

 **Inherits:** LabObject

-LabObjects in a subscene can only interact with others in their same subscene, and if the player clicks inside of a subscene, only objects within that subscene can recieve that click.
+LabObjects in a subscene can only interact with others in their same subscene, and if the player clicks inside of a subscene, only objects within that subscene can receive that click.

 While a Subscene is open:
-- The SubsceneManager object will not recieve mouse clicks.
+- The SubsceneManager object will not receive mouse clicks.
 - `draggable` LabObjects can be dragged in and out of the subscene.
 When this happens, their parent is changed.

 ### Properties